jvincze84/jvincze84.github.io/docs/How_to_use_MKdocs.md

 ```

 This command will put your static html site into the `/tmp/example/site` directory on your host machine.
-Or you can sepcify where to store the generated content:
+Or you can specify where to store the generated content:

 ```bash
 docker run -it \